 Different countries have slightly different standards for home composting.
 All require that the bioplastic breaks down at a specific rate in a fixed period of time, and without leaving any toxic residues.

 Other bioplastics can go in industrial composting facilities only.
-These include things like take-away food containers.
+These include things like take-away food containers, straws and other packaging items.
 These products usually carry a stamp that says: “industrial compostable only”.
+These require higher levels of heat, moisture and exposure in composting conditions to degrade.

 Yes, it sounds good, but there are multiple problems with bioplastics.

 Firstly, not all plant-based plastics are biodegradable.
-To make it even more confusing, some petrochemical-based plastics are biodegradable.
+To make it even more confusing, some petrochemical-based plastics are biodegradable but not renewable.

 Secondly, some products marketed as bioplastics – or as a greener alternative to regular plastic – contain a mix of plant material and petrochemicals.
 This is positive because it is a shift towards using renewable resources, but the product may take just as long to break down, and be just as polluting, as regular plastic.